jaysinghpatel0/ePTW/README.md

 ## 📖 Overview

-The **EPTW Android app** is designed to enhance and digitize the permit-to-work (PTW) process at **JSW Grasim Chemicals** by enabling mobile-based actions integrated directly into their backend system — without using APIs.
+The **EPTW Android app** is designed to enhance and digitize the permit-to-work (PTW) process at **Aditya Birla Grasim Chemicals** by enabling mobile-based actions integrated directly into their backend system — without using APIs.

 ---